jtv/libpqxx/include/pqxx/doc/escaping.md

 discover when `name` happens to be "d'Arcy".
 Or...
 Well, I was born in a place called _'s-Gravenhage..._

 There are two ways of dealing with this.
-One is statement _parameters:_ some SQL execution functions in libpqxx let you write placeholders for such values in your SQL, like `$1`, `$2`, etc.  When you then pass your variables as the parameter values, they get substituted into the query, but in a safe form.
+One is statement @ref parameters — many SQL execution functions in libpqxx let you write _placeholders_ for variable values in your SQL, like `$1`, `$2`, etc.  When you then pass your variables as the parameter values, they get substituted into the query, but in a safe form.

 The other is to _escape_ the values yourself, before inserting them into your SQL.
 This isn't as safe as using parameters, since you need to be really conscientious about it.
-Use parameters if you can... and libpqxx will do the escaping for you.
+Use @ref parameters if you can... and libpqxx will do the escaping for you.

 In escaping, quotes and other problematic characters are marked as "this is just a character inside the string, not the end of the string."
 There are